equinor/appsec-owasptop10wrkshp/a04/README.md

-# A02 - Cryptographic Failures
+# A04 - Insecure Design

 ## Introduction and background